 There’s a Knowledge Attitudes and Practices (K.A.P.) gap, when it comes to styling and caring for our hair.
 Braiding is an informal craft and natural hair styling is only just beginning to be included in beauty school curriculums.
 There’s also inconsistent advice circulating the web on how to take care of your hair when in a protective style, so many of us are left confused or are unsure of what to look for in a good stylist.

 Traction alopecia–hair loss resulting from too much tension on the scalp–is a form of hair loss that is avoidable.
 Understanding what it is and how to avoid it is key to eliminating it.
-So, in addition to this film, we’ve worked with our experts and are enlisting the support of 100 styling professionals, to create a set of new rules for installing, maintaining and taking care of protective styles.
+So, in addition to this film, we’ve created a number of resources below to help black women begin to really protect their hair.
+We’ve also worked with our experts and are enlisting the support of 100 styling professionals, to create a set of new rules for installing, maintaining and taking care of protective styles.

 – Antonia & The Un-ruly Team